-UK Charity Jobs lists a wide range of third sector positions in both the charity and not for profit sector.
+UK Charity Jobs lists a wide range of third sector vacancies in both the charity and not-for-profit sector.

 For those new to the third Sector, it is a broad term that encompasses the wide range of organisations that are neither public nor private sector.

-It includes small community organisations to very large international charities.
+It includes small community organisations to very large international charities and NGOs.
 Normally they are registered with the charity commission, but they can also be associations, social enterprises, and co-operatives.

 Independent of government.
 (Although many receive significant funding from statutory bodies, particularly those supporting people in assisted housing.
 This can run into millions a year).